Rethinking risk

 But there are some times when it might make sense to adjust the risk level of your portfolio.
 Namely, if you have changes in your financial ability (risk capacity) or willingness (risk tolerance) to deal with your portfolio's level of market risk.

 "The amount of risk that's appropriate for a person's portfolio isn't set in stone.
-It's a dynamic number that changes over time along with changes in your situation," says Maura Humphreys, vice president of Financial Solutions at Fidelity.
+Your risk tolerance is dynamic and changes over time along with changes in your situation," says Maura Humphreys, vice president of Financial Solutions at Fidelity.

 Fidelity thinks you should choose an investment mix that works for your goals, how long you expect to remain invested, your financial situation, and your feelings about risk.
 But those things can change.
-Here are 3 reasons when it may make sense to take a look at your portfolio and consider reducing your risk.
+Here are 3 situations where it may make sense to take a look at your portfolio and consider reducing your risk.

 1. It's been a while since you chose your investment mix